 Brown Arts Initiative Public Presentation Grants emphasize the inherent contribution of arts events and performances to the cultural landscape.
-Funded presentations are designed to help bring new artistic work to the public while engaging audiences of varied sizes and compositions.
+Funded presentations are designed to help bring new artistic work and voices to the public while engaging audiences of varied sizes and compositions.
 Events eligible for funding include lectures, readings, screenings, performances, concerts, panels and symposia that highlight artists and their creative practices.
 Integrated with arts departments and curriculum, the program benefits members of the Brown community, as well as the general public beyond Brown’s campus.

 Applications are considered on a biannual basis from any permanent faculty member (tenure-track, tenured, or lecturer)^ or professional staff member* of Brown University whose assigned responsibilities include promoting ideas through the arts.
 (If you encounter difficulty accessing the application, please call our office at 401-863-1934 for assistance.)

 Grant recipients who have received three consecutive semesters of funding through this program (previously known as the Creative Arts Council grants) must take a hiatus of one academic year before applying for additional support.